kumagai-group/pydefect/docs_rst/tutorial.rst

       1   0.5000   0.5000   0.5000 3m
       2   0.6111   0.6111   0.1667 .m

-Note, again, that the local minimum points may not be the best initial points for some particular interstitials, so users must need to recognize the limit of this procedure.
+Note, again, that the local minima may not be the best initial points for some particular interstitials, so users must need to recognize the limit of this procedure.

 To add the interstitial site at e.g., 0.75  0.75  0.75,
-we use the :code:`interstitial` (= :code:`i`) sub-command like
+where the fractional coordinates are based on the standardized primitive cell, we use the :code:`interstitial` (= :code:`i`) sub-command like

 ::